The Daleks' Master Plan: Plot

-On the planet Kembel, the Doctor (William Hartnell) searches for medical aid for the wounded Steven Taylor (Peter Purves), who he leaves with the Trojan servant girl Katarina (Adrienne Hill).
+On the planet Kembel, the Doctor (William Hartnell) searches for medical aid for the wounded Steven Taylor (Peter Purves), whom he leaves with the Trojan servant girl Katarina (Adrienne Hill).
 The Doctor encounters Bret Vyon (Nicholas Courtney), a Space Agent.
 They discover the Daleks have established an alliance with galactic powers to conquer humanity by using a Time Destructor, a weapon that can destroy life on a planet by accelerating time.
 The Guardian of the Solar System, Mavic Chen (Kevin Stoney), has provided the weapon's power core, which the Doctor steals before escaping in Chen's ship with his companions and Bret.

 The ship temporarily lands on a prison planet.
 After it takes off, a stowaway takes Katarina hostage.
 Katarina activates the airlock door and ejects them both into space, where they die.
 The ship returns to Earth, where Bret contacts his old friend Daxtar (Roger Avon), who unwittingly reveals he is working with Chen.
 Bret kills Daxtar, before being killed by his own sister, Space Agent Sara Kingdom (Jean Marsh), on Chen's orders.
 The Doctor, Steven, and Sara are transported to the distant planet Mira.
 Sara agrees to work with them, and they steal a Dalek ship.
 The Daleks force the ship to return to Kembel.
 The Doctor and Steven create a fake core, which they dupe the Daleks into accepting before fleeing in the TARDIS with Sara.
 They briefly land in a police station and a silent-era film set, and celebrate Christmas.

 The TARDIS travels to the Oval, Trafalgar Square, a volcanic planet—where the Monk (Peter Butterworth) seeks revenge after the Doctor left him stranded (Note: As depicted in The Time Meddler (1965))—and Ancient Egypt, followed by Chen, Daleks, and the Monk who, forced to help the Daleks, takes Steven and Sara captive until the Doctor relinquishes the real core.
 The Doctor steals the directional control from the Monk's TARDIS.
 On Kembel, Chen captures Steven and Sara and takes them to the Dalek base.
 When he tries to give the Daleks orders, they turn on and kill him.
 The Doctor steals the Time Destructor, which activates.
 Sara ages to death, while Steven and the Doctor survive and reach the TARDIS.
 The Daleks try to destroy the Time Destructor but it kills them, wiping out all life on the planet.
 The Doctor and Steven remark on the senseless deaths of Bret, Katarina, and Sara.